mbcovid19updates/mbcovid19updates.github.io/README.md

 Two weeks after receiving a second dose of a COVID-19 vaccine, Manitobans may apply for the card using the new online portal at [immunizationcard.manitoba.ca](https://immunizationcard.manitoba.ca).

 <a href="https://immunizationcard.manitoba.ca" class="button">Apply for Immunization Card</a>

-#### Current Benefits
-Manitobans who are fully immunized (two vaccine doses plus two weeks from the time of their second dose) will now benefit from the following exemptions:

-- Exempt from self-isolation if identified as a COVID close contact.
-- Visit fully immunized loved ones in personal care homes or hospitals.
-- Participate in social or communal activities, if you are a resident of a personal care home or congregate living facility.
-- Travel domestically for essential and non-essential purposes outside of Manitoba without the requirement to self-isolate on their return.
-- Access to large-scale, indoor and outdoor professional sports or performing arts events.
-- Access to Casinos and VLT lounges.
-- Access to Restaurants and Nightclubs.
-- Access to Movie Theatres.
-- Access to Gyms and Fitness centres.
-- Access to indoor sporting and recreational facilities.
-- Access to organized indoor group recreational classes and activities, and indoor recreational businesses.

 **NOTE:** Unvaccinated children under the age of 12 may attend/visit the above events (where applicable) if accompanied by a fully vaccinated member of their household.